NeuralMMO/neuralmmo.github.io/docs/source/rst/landing.rst

 |icon| Call for Collaborations
 ##############################

-Following the platform's recent `publication <https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/hash/44f683a84163b3523afe57c2e008bc8c-Abstract-round1.html>`_ in NeurIPS 2021, we are excited to announce an open call for collaborations!
+Following the platform's `publication <https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/hash/44f683a84163b3523afe57c2e008bc8c-Abstract-round1.html>`_ in NeurIPS 2021, we are excited to announce an open call for collaborations!

 Eligibility *(at least one of)*
    - You are affiliated with an academic lab (professor/PhD student/postdoc)